June 6, 2024

 A refugee will risk nothing to potentially jeopardize their living situation in a new country and return to the danger of their homes or refugee camps.
 Statistically, they are much less likely to commit crimes than U.S. citizens when the repercussions are so much greater.

 The journey of a refugee is tumultuous.
-On June 24, 2023, the community will come together to honor that journey at DSM World Refugee Day.
+On June 22, 2024, the community will come together to honor that journey at DSM World Refugee Day.

 “World Refugee Day is an event that’s put on by and for our refugee communities themselves,” Stephanie said.

 “It’s people with lived experience who are participating on this level,” Stephanie said.
-“A refugee's cultural or ethnic identity was oftentimes the reason they were persecuted or forced to flee their homes.
+“A refugee's cultural or ethnic identity was oftentimes the reason they were persecuted or forced to flee their home.
 So seeing their new home community not just accept them, but actually show up on such a large scale to support them, is a very big deal for a lot of our communities.”

-The event includes a cultural celebration with performing artists from all over the world, food from more than 20 refugee and immigrant owned restaurants, and a community resource fair.
+The event includes a cultural celebration with performing artists from all over the world, food from more than 20 refugee- and immigrant-owned restaurants, and a community resource fair.
 The most anticipated event is the annual Cup of All Nations Soccer Tournament.

 “Soccer is a common language in a city like Des Moines that has 148 distinctly different languages spoken,” Stephanie said.
 “If you can’t understand the words, it’s pretty incredible how quickly and efficiently everyone’s on the same page when the game begins.”